 Please note: It is the responsibility of applicants to ensure that their qualifications are acceptable for the purposes of registration as a Further Education teacher with the Teaching Council.
 Contact the Further Education section (www.teachingcouncil.ie)

-The BA (Hons) in Teaching in Adult and Further Education is a part-time blended learning programme with a delivery model that facilitates the working practitioner.
-The programme is delivered through a combination of face-to-face and blended learning taught modules and three blocks of professional practice.
-Classes are delivered in weekend blocks (Friday and Saturday) on campus in WIT (on average 1 or 2 per month).
-Classes are workshop-style, where collective, collaborative and creative learning is strongly encouraged.
+The BA (Hons) in Teaching in Adult & Further Education is a part-time blended learning modular programme with a flexible delivery model that facilitates the working practitioner.
+Traditionally, the programme is delivered through a combination of face-to-face and blended learning.
+Classes are delivered in weekend blocs (Friday and Saturday) on campus in SETU Waterford (on average 1 or 2 per month) and use of the SETU Waterford virtual learning environment (Moodle) in order to facilitate adult learners.

 The programme consists of a combination of taught modules and three blocks of professional practice.
 Professional Practice (PP) is completed in each semester of this part-time programme (40 hours in Semester 1 and 30 hours in each of Semesters 2 and 3 – a total of 100 hours).
 The duration of each Professional Practice Placement is usually between 6 -10 weeks and takes place in student’s current workplace if suitable.
 90 of the 100 hours must be delivered as solo teaching hours, while the remaining 10 can include observation of teaching, co-teaching and other activities.